 26 hectares of fertile grassland, including 10 hectares of forest, belong to the farm.
 The forest at the end of the lane has recently become home to beekeeping.

 Next to the farm sits the marker stones indicating to commuters the borderline between the counties of Land Salzburg and Upper Austria.
 So it goes without saying we always walk the line!

 Overview of farm facilities:

 Our guests are invited to use the garden and the playground.
-The cozy wine tavern with a beautiful ambience under the walnut tree is open for breakfast.
-There is also a lounge in Salettl with an open-air bar and panoramic terrace.
+The cozy wine tavern with a beautiful ambience under the walnut tree is open for breakfast (in summer months).
+There is also a lounge in Salettl with an open-air bar and panoramic terrace that is opened on occasions throughout the year.
 This terrace, with its undisturbed south-facing location, offers a unique view of the Mattig Creek and the forest below.
 During the evening hours the most beautiful sunsets can be enjoyed here.
 There is also a bowls field.
-Guests can borrow a ball set at any time for a deposit to end the day with a game.
+Guests can borrow a ball set at any time and end the day with a game.

 Agricultural lands are the habitat for many wild animal and plant species.
 Fields, meadows and pastures serve as a food source and provide breeding and retreat areas.
 Rich biodiversity is an important foundation for sustaining natural processes that benefit humans, such as natural pest control, pollination of fruit blossoms by insects, and soil up- and degradation processes.

 The increasing intensification and monotonization of agriculture, however, significantly limits this potential.
 Climate change is already causing irreparable damage.
 Without serious changes in agriculture during this century, not only insects will be completely eradicated, but the entire civilization will be endangered.
 As little Greta from Sweden is now vocal in saying, at best, politics is reacting at a snail's pace to this urgency of climate change.